PaimaStudios/paima-engine/paima-standalone/README.md

-# Paima-standalone
+# Paima Standalone

-Wrapper around paima-engine that serves as an entry point for others to create brand new paima games.
+Wrapper around `Paima Engine Core` that serves as an entry point for others to create brand new paima games.
 Its output is an executable that can read custom configs and execute custom javascript code.

 ## Usage